rsteube/scads/jj40/README.md

 ## TODO

-Holes of the top plate were a bit too small for my screws and i had to drill them a bit larger, so these need some adjustment.
+Holes of the top plate turned out a bit too small for my screws and i had to drill them a bit larger, so these need some adjustment.

 # Steps done